Melissa Reese: Brain and Melissa

 Reese has worked on several projects with Mantia, a composing team dubbed "Brain and Melissa".
 In 2010, along with Buckethead, they released the multi-CD sets Kind Regards and Best Regards.
 Brain and Melissa composed part of the soundtrack in the video game Infamous 2, for which they were nominated for "Outstanding Achievement in Original Composition" by the Academy of Interactive Arts and Sciences awards.
 Other video games the duo worked on include PlayStation Home, ModNation Racers, Twisted Metal, Fantasia: Music Evolved and Infamous: Second Son.
 They also scored the films Detention and Power/Rangers.
 They have worked with music video director Joseph Kahn on several television commercials for NASCAR, SEAT, and Qoros.
 In addition, they scored a commercial for Johnnie Walker Blue which featured a computer-generated Bruce Lee.
 They also worked on several remixes of songs from Chinese Democracy for a planned remix album.
 In addition, the two created a stock music album called Eclectic Cinema alongside former Guns N' Roses guitarist Paul Tobias, and Guns N' Roses and Buckethead collaborator Pete Scaturro.
-They are currently working on the soundtrack for the upcoming movie Death Race 4: Anarchy and the upcoming Joseph Kahn film Bodied.
+They wrote the soundtrack for the Joseph Kahn film Bodied.

-The duo performed at a Houston Rockets halftime show on November 10, 2017, performing remixes of "Sorry" and "If the World" from Chinese Democracy, and a cover of KISS's "Do You Love Me?" from Destroyer.
+The duo performed at a Houston Rockets halftime show on November 10, 2017, performing remixes of "Sorry" and "If the World" from Chinese Democracy, and a cover of Kiss's "Do You Love Me?" from Destroyer.
 They played another NBA halftime show, this time for the Los Angeles Clippers, on November 27, 2017.